The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 If you want the cheapest text possible

-Start with the low-cost rows that are genuinely public and current: Qwen3.5-Flash Global, Cohere Command R7B, Amazon Nova Micro, Mistral Small 3.2, Devstral Small 2, Gemini 2.5 Flash-Lite, and DeepSeek.
-Then test the actual output quality you need.
-The price floor is crowded now.
+Start with the low-cost rows that are genuinely public and current: Qwen3.5-Flash Global, Cohere Command R7B, Amazon Nova Micro, Mistral Small 4, Devstral Small 2, Gemini 2.5 Flash-Lite, and DeepSeek.
+Then test the output quality you actually need.
 The interesting part is no longer finding a cheap model.
 It is finding a cheap model that does not force you into expensive surrounding services later.

 If you want premium reasoning without instantly paying premium-platform tax

-Gemini 2.5 Pro, Grok 4.20, and Qwen3-Max all look more price-aggressive on list price than the top Anthropic and OpenAI premium rows.
+Gemini 3.1 Pro Preview, Grok 4.3, and Qwen3-Max all look more price-aggressive on list price than the top Anthropic and OpenAI premium rows.
 That does not tell you which one is best for your tasks.
-It tells you where to begin if you want to avoid assuming that the most visible premium models are also the most financially sensible.
+It tells you where to begin if you want to avoid assuming the most visible premium models are also the most financially sensible.

 If you want the easiest long-context economics

-Anthropic is the cleanest answer in the public sheets I reviewed because Opus 4.6 and Sonnet 4.6 keep 1M context at standard rates.
+Anthropic is the cleanest answer in the public sheets I reviewed because Fable 5, Mythos 5, Opus 4.8, Opus 4.7, Opus 4.6, and Sonnet 4.6 keep 1M context at standard rates.
 OpenAI and Google can still be excellent choices, but their price jumps are explicit enough that you should model them before you architect around giant prompts.

 If you want the lowest future switching pain

 Mistral plus your own storage and retrieval stack is probably the cleanest answer.
 Anthropic with self-managed retrieval is also good.
 DeepSeek is especially interesting if you already have OpenAI-flavored or Anthropic-flavored client code and want lower migration friction.
-The deeper you go into File Search, Collections, Knowledge Bases, cache storage, containers, or provider-native search/grounding, the less meaningful it becomes to say that the model layer is portable.
+The deeper you go into File Search, Collections, Knowledge Bases, cache storage, containers, or provider-native search/grounding, the less meaningful model-layer portability becomes.

 Common questions about AI token pricing